This tutorial shows you how to deploy a simple example gRPC

 Use the following high-level task list as you work through the tutorial.
 All tasks are required to successfully send requests to the API.

-- Set up a Cloud Platform project, and download required software.
+- Set up a Google Cloud project, and download the required software.
 See Before you begin.

-- Deploy the Endpoints configuration to create a Cloud Endpoints service.
+- Deploy the Endpoints configuration to create a Endpoints service.
 See Deploying the Endpoints configuration.